The Deccas

 The Deccas are a guitar based band formed in 2007 in the Medway Delta, currently signed to indie music label 208 Records.

 The Deccas have played many gigs in and around Medway and London and have been described as short, sharp songsmiths with a specific style of spiky power pop that has become synonymous with the Medway scene for many years.

-History

 Ways to the Sun

 The band's self funded debut album was released on 15 August 2009 at The Nag's Head Pub, Rochester, Kent.
 The album features 12 original tracks as well as a hidden acoustic track, Top of the World.
 The album took several months to arrange and organise, only 3 days of which were actually spent recording at Ranscombe Studios, Rochester Kent.
 Jim Riley and Dr Robert recorded and produced the album.

 The Hammond organ heard on the album is played by Nathan Swan.
 After 18 months with the band, Nathan left The Deccas in August 2009 shortly after the UK release of Ways to the Sun.